 Visit The Old and The New Cathedral of Cuenca:

-The Old Cathedral of Cuenca, or El Sagrario, was constructed in the same year that the town of Cuenca was founded in 1557.
-The cobbled streets, colonial styled city homes complete with balconies decorated with iron edges, spectacular courtyards, breathtaking parks and beautiful churches, have secured Cuenca as one of the popular attractions in Ecuador.
+El Sagrario, the Old Cathedral of Cuenca was constructed in 1557, the same year that the town of Cuenca was found.
+The colonial styled city homes on the cobbled streets complete with balconies decorated with iron edges, spectacular courtyards, breathtaking parks and beautiful churches, have secured Cuenca as one of the popular attractions in Ecuador.

 The Baroque Revival style architected Cathedral of the Immaculate Conception often known as The new Cathedral of Cuenca was opened in 1975.
 The cathedral is surmounted by three giant domes covered by striking blue and white glazed tile from Czechoslovakia.
 Its facade is made of alabaster and local marble, while the floor is covered with pink marble, brought from Carrara in Italy.